guscost/react-tsx-app/README.md

 ### Updating dependencies

-To update included dependencies, run `npm run update` in the `update` folder.
+To update included dependencies, set versions and run `npm run update` in the `update` folder.

 ## Wish list